Loading...

 How to consume Mashed Potatoes (Whole Milk Added) without glucose spikes

-Reduce the serving size of mashed potatoes to minimize the impact on your blood sugar levels.
+Reduce the serving size of mashed potatoes to limit the amount of carbohydrates consumed in one sitting.

 healthspan-mbl